Why Are Some Game Trucks More Expensive Than Others in Atlanta?

 This is the single biggest quality differentiator in the game truck Atlanta market — and the factor most parents never think to ask about until after the party is over.

-• Lower priced operators send a driver who parks, sets up, and waits.
+- Lower priced game truck operators send a driver who parks, sets up, and waits.
 The driver is there to protect the equipment — not to manage the party

-• Higher priced operators send a trained party host who actively manages gameplay, engages with every child, handles the energy of the group, and ensures the birthday child feels genuinely celebrated from arrival to breakdown
+- Higher priced game truck operators send a trained party host who actively manages gameplay, engages with every child, handles the energy of the group, and ensures the birthday child feels genuinely celebrated from arrival to breakdown.

 Factor 3: Guest Count Structure